 Tinsley: I've always attended Bethel as a home church, but I was associated with the Free Will Baptist Church because my mother belonged there.
 And, of course, at night if I went out I usually would go to their services because it was close to home.
 See I was near the church and she was there.
-We had our Sunday School in the morning a while and they had theirs in the afternoon, and I would go up there.
+We had our would go up there.
 And, of course, my husband wasn't a churchgoer, and I couldn't walk in there, but what they would ask me to teach the adult class, so I had been associated with them very closely.
 That's years ago though.
 I don't know, I don't know a dozen people up there now.
 See there are new people coming in and just a few of the older ones I know.